-D.1.1 Additions to Historically Significant buildings should be considered only after it has been demonstrated by the owner/applicant that the new use cannot be accommodated by altering interior spaces.
+D.1.1 Additions to Historically Significant buildings should be considered only after it has been demonstrated by the owner/ applicant that the new use cannot be accommodated by altering interior spaces.
+D.1.2 Additions should be visually subordinate to the Historically Significant building when viewed from the primary public right-of-way.

-DRAFT: 23 May 2008

-- D.1.2 Additions should be visually subordinate to the Historically Significant building when viewed from the primary public right-of-way. - D.1.3 Additions should not obscure or contribute significantly to the loss of historic materials. - D.1.4 Where the new addition abuts the historic building, a clear transitional element between the old and the new should be designed and constructed. - D.1.5 In-line additions should be avoided. - D.1.6 New additions should be undertaken in such a manner that, if removed in the future, the essential form and integrity of the historic building would be restored.
+D.1.3 Additions should not obscure or contribute significantly to the loss of historic materials.

+D.1.4 Where the new addition abuts the historic building, a clear transitional element between the old and the new should be designed and constructed.

+D.1.5 In-line additions should be avoided.

-Addition-massing illustration
+ken in Addition-massing illustration